arielherself/espresso/README.raw.md

 ## 2022 in review: the year economic woes kept piling up

+<em>This week we are looking back on 2022.
+Today, the war in Ukraine.</em>

 Before the war in Ukraine began, the global economy was suffering from the after-effects of covid-19.
 A boom triggered by the West’s lifting of pandemic restrictions had started to fade.
 At the same time, fiscal-stimulus programmes and supply-chain disruptions caused by the sudden recovery in demand pushed up inflation.
 China did not begin to reopen until the end of 2022: its zero-covid policy hampered growth both there and elsewhere.

 The energy-price jump that followed Russia’s invasion led to another bout of inflation while central banks were still busy fighting the last one.
 Governments in rich countries spent billions to protect households and businesses from sharply higher prices, pushing up public debt.
 Higher interest rates in the rich world forced up rates in poorer countries, where the hardship caused by rising food prices is greatest.
 In 2023, the global economy will struggle to recover.

 ## 2022 in review: Europe’s biggest refugee movements in decades

+<em>This week we are looking back on 2022.
+Today, the war in Ukraine.</em>

 Russia’s invasion of Ukraine caused the largest exodus of people in Europe since the second world war.
 Millions [returned home](https://www.economist.com/europe/2022/05/24/as-russias-invasion-stalls-ukraines-refugees-return-home) when it became clear that Russia could not quickly conquer the whole country.
 But as the war has dragged on into the winter, people continue to trickle out of Ukraine: by December 6th more than 4.8m Ukrainians, almost all of them women and children, had registered for refugee-support schemes in Europe.